twelvelabs-io/twelvelabs-python/README.md

         break
 ```

-See the [Make a search request](https://docs.twelvelabs.io/v1.2/reference/make-search-request) page for more details.
+For a description of each field in the request and response, see the [Make a search request](https://docs.twelvelabs.io/v1.2/reference/make-search-request) page.

 ### Generate text from video